BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==
-= 1.5.2 - 05 Dec 2022 =
-* Added support to activity stream in contact forms.
-* Added new option to customize activity stream message in contact forms.
-* Tested up to WordPress 6.1.1

 = 1.5.1 - 03 Nov 2022 =
 * Fixed issue with required plugin download link.
 * Updated plugin name.